 Is fostering cat/kitten(s) for me?

 Applying to become a foster parent can be a wonderfully fulfilling experience.
 To know that you have contributed to saving the life of a cat/kitten(s) that otherwise may not have had a chance is truly a rewarding experience.
 Kittens under the age of 8 weeks are typically very easily raised to be socialized to people and grow up to be happy family pets.
 It’s imperative that each foster parent know that this is not always the case after the age of 8 weeks old.
 Socializing to humans becomes increasingly more difficult, be certain you are able to cope with the expected challenges of the particular situation.
 When you agree to foster a cat/kitten(s) ask for the history (i.e. Where are they from?
 Have they been handled by humans?
 How old are they?).
 If you agree to take on the challenge of socializing kittens over the age of 8 weeks old you should also be prepared to give some “Tough Love”.
 Our Foster Coordinator will coach you through this process.
 It’s especially important to be open and honest with us about your foster cat/kitten(s) socialization progress.
-You should see significant progress within 2 weeks but if you don't, it’s imperative t that we know before it’s too late to make a change.
+You should see significant progress within 2 weeks but if you don't, it’s very important that we know before it’s too late to make a change.
 Sometimes we can coach you through these “Tough Love” techniques, sometimes they need a different foster and sometimes a cat/kitten over 8 weeks may need to be released to the location where they were found after being spayed/neutered in a process called TNR or Trap-Neuter-Return.
 Cat/kitten(s) that live in fear of humans are feral and typically not happy to be living indoors with us.
 The most humane solution may be to release a feral cat/kitten(s) back to where he/she is from after spay/neuter.
 These cat/kitten(s) are ear-tipped to show others that they are already spayed/neutered and vaccinated and do not need to be trapped.